📚 NVIDIA Profiling Basics

 - Scale matters more than algorithm: No optimization can fix a fundamentally tiny problem

-- NSight Compute is honest: It tells us when our kernel performance is poor
+- Nsight Compute is honest: It tells us when our kernel performance is poor

 The Real Lesson: